 Cutting weight involves short-term weight loss through dehydration, glycogen depletion, and flushing food waste.
 These measures can amount to more than ten pounds of weight loss within a day or two, but their use puts the athlete at risk for unsafe health conditions and depleted energy levels.

-You can dehydrate by (1) drinking less water, (2) sweating using heat (e.g. sauna suit), and (3) restricting salt intake.
+You can dehydrate primarily by (1) drinking less water, (2) sweating (e.g. sauna suit), and (3) restricting salt intake.
 Max dehydration requires using all of these means within a couple of days of making weight, although some methods require nearly two weeks.
-For example, some athletes drink an excess of two gallons for 3-5 days, and after that fifth day, they half their intake every day (e.g. one, half, a quarter, zero), reaching zero water intake on the day before weigh-ins.
+For example, some athletes drink an excess of two gallons for 3-5 days, and after that third/fifth day, they half their intake every day afterwards (e.g. one, half, a quarter, zero), reaching zero water intake on the day before weigh-ins.
 On that last day or two, they will eat very little and sweat out the weight using heat.

 Glycogen is the term for carbs stored in your body–muscles, liver, fat cells.
 It’s the source of quick energy, and every gram of glycogen requires 3-4 grams of stored water.
-Thus, decreasing your carbs intake and general training will help you lose several pounds of water weight while also reducing your muscle size (due to water loss).
+Thus, decreasing your carb intake and increasing your training will help you lose several pounds of water weight while also reducing your muscle size (due to glycogen depletion and resultant water loss).
 In practice, this can be a loss of 5 to 10 pounds of weight loss in a couple of days.
 For more reading, see this paper and this easy-reading article.

 Flushing Food Waste

 On average, your bowl movement might make you a pound lighter.
 Drinking water and eating fiber, among other natural triggers, will help produce bowl movements.
-Thus, it’s better to eliminate food waste before seriously dehydrating for competition.
-Laxatives help flush food waste and dehydrate, but we strongly advise against them because their effects can be difficult to predict and control.
+However, because bowl movement requires water and fiber intake, it’s better to eliminate food waste before seriously dehydrating for competition.
+An extreme measure would be laxatives, as they help flush food waste while also dehydrating the body.
+However, we strongly advise against them because their effects can be difficult to predict and control.

 Short-term measures should be used in moderation.
 Your long-term weight loss should get you within 5-15 pounds of your fighting weight (depending on your weight class).
 Then, you should rely on dehydration, glycogen depletion, and bowl movement to lose that temporary weight for weigh-ins.